alexgreenland/bopen/README.md

 ## Supported Platforms

 - macOS.
 Tested in Chrome, Firefox and Safari.
 Optimised for Chrome and Firefox.
-- Windows 10.
+- Windows.
 Tested in Chrome and Edge.
-Optimised for Chrome.
-- Windows 7.
-Tested in Chrome and IE. Optimised for Chrome and IE.
+Optimised for Chrome and IE.

-Incognito launch support for Chrome, Firefox and IE.
+Incognito launch support for Chrome, Firefox and IE. Edge incognito support is awaiting command line switch support from Microsoft.

 ## License